-Five years ago, we purchased our home with its large, flat front lawn specifically to enjoy endless hours of sports and games with our boys.
+Seven years ago, we purchased our home with its large, flat front lawn specifically to enjoy endless hours of sports and games with our boys.
 My husband and the boys use our lawn almost daily for baseball, soccer, football, golf, and more.
 We love having a lawn for play, and we also love the planet.

 Grass gets a bad rap, and understandably so at times.
 Perfectly manicured and heavily irrigated lawns aren’t awesome for the planet, particularly when they’re just maintained to look pretty.
-Environmental concerns sprinkle through eco-communities around resource usage and ecosystem impacts of expansive, pristine lawns, suggesting appreciation for lawns and eco-friendly living are mutually exclusive pursuits.
+Environmental concerns sprinkle through eco-communities around resource usage and ecosystem impacts of expansive, pristine green lawns, suggesting appreciation for conventional lawns and eco-friendly living are mutually exclusive pursuits.

 But open grassy areas around our homes can also be wonderful play spaces and gathering areas for family and friends.
-My boys spend hours outside running around with their little friends, tackling each other in the grass during a game of flag football or building forts with fallen branches.
+My boys spend hours outside running around with their friends, tackling each other in the grass during a game of flag football, or building forts with fallen branches.
 When properly managed, a grassy yard has plenty of merits.

 I believe that we can have eco-friendly lawns without giving up on the planet.
 I’ve compiled a list of eight ideas for eco-friendly lawn alternatives.
-From eco-friendly lawn care products to alternatives to grass, a combination of the following tips can help you preserve your play space and the planet.
+From eco-friendly lawn care products to low-maintenance alternatives to grass, a combination of the following tips can help you preserve your play space and the planet.